Commercial roof coating in Worcester

 The jobs we turn down

-- Corroded-through metal sheets: replace, do not coat
+- Corroded-through metal sheets: replace, don’t coat

 - Saturated flat-roof insulation: dry, strip or overlay first